$D^*_{(s)}\to P$ form factors and their applications to semi-leptonic and non-leptonic weak decays: Introduction

 In the semi-leptonic decays, the calculations of the hadronic matrix elements are crucial and can be characterized by several form factors \cite{Sun2023}, which can be extracted from data or obtained using some non-perturbative methods.
-The CLFQM as one of popular non-perturbative approaches has been successfully used to calculate the form factors \cite{ZhangSun,yangy,ChengChua,C.W.Hwang,Z.T.Wei,ShenWang}.
+As one of popular non-perturbative approaches, the CLFQM has been successfully used to calculate the form factors \cite{ZhangSun,yangy,ChengChua,C.W.Hwang,Z.T.Wei,ShenWang}.
 As to the non-leptonic decays involving two hadrons in the final states, the related dynamics becomes more complex when the long distance interactions are involved.
-While for some non-leptonic decays governed by the tree operators, the corresponding matrix elements can be decomposed into the product of the decay constant and the transition form factor by means of the vacuum saturation hypothesis.
-Such factorization approach is verified to work well for the color-allowed decay modes and has been widely used in the analysis of the non-leptonic decays \cite{Sun2023}.
+For some non-leptonic decays governed by the tree operators, the corresponding matrix elements can be decomposed into the product of the decay constant and the transition form factor by means of the vacuum saturation hypothesis.
+Such factorization approach is verified to work well for the color-allowed decay modes and has been widely used in the analysis of the non-leptonic weak decays \cite{Sun2023}.
 In conclusion, the form factors are of great significance for studying the semi-leptonic and non-leptonic weak decays.
-Many theoretical models, such as the QCD sum rules (QCDSR) \cite{YuMingWang,YuMingWang11}, the Bauer-Stech-Wirbel (BSW) model \cite{R. Dhir} and the Bethe-Salpeter (BS) method \cite{T. Wang}, have been also used to study the transition form factors.
-Combining the form factors with helicity amplitudes, besides the branching ratios, we also calculate another two physical observables, namely the longitudinal polarization fraction $f_{L}$ and the forward-backward asymmetry $A_{FB}$.
+Various nonperturbative approaches, such as fist-principles lattice QCD \cite{mengyu}, QCD sum rules (QCDSR) \cite{YuMingWang,YuMingWang11}, Bauer-Stech-Wirbel (BSW) model \cite{R. Dhir}, Bethe-Salpeter method \cite{T. Wang}, light-cone sum rules \cite{wangl} and quark models \cite{kang}, have also been used to study the transition form factors.
+For recent developments in the study of heavy-to-light form factors, one can refer to Refs. \cite{ymwang1,ymwang2}.
+Combining the form factors with helicity amplitudes, in addition to the branching ratios, we calculate two physical observables, namely the longitudinal polarization fraction $f_{L}$ and forward-backward asymmetry $A_{FB}$.
 These observables provide valuable insights into the underlying dynamics of the considered decay processes and important constraints on testing the SM.